lilkingjr1/simplemysql/README.md

 ```

 ## getOne(table, fields[], where[], order[], limit[])
 Get a single record from a table given a condition (or no condition).
-The resultant row is returned as a single namedtuple. `None` is returned if no record can be found.
+The resultant row is returned as a single dictionary. `None` is returned if no record can be found.

 ```python
 book = db.getOne("books", ["id", "name"])